Mission & History

 A nonprofit film and arts center located in Seattle, Northwest Film Forum presents hundreds of films, festivals, community events, multidisciplinary performances, and public discussions each year.
 A comprehensive visual media organization, the Forum offers educational workshops and artist services for film and media makers at all stages of their development.
-Artist services include access to space, gear, fiscal sponsorship, and an edit lab.
+Artist services include access to space, gear, fiscal sponsorship, grants, and an edit lab.
 Northwest Film Forum is a member-based organization.

 A world where all people have the power to express themselves and connect with each other through visual storytelling and culture.

-Based in the city currently known as Seattle, we acknowledge that we are located on the ancestral lands and territories of the Coast Salish people, including the Duwamish Tribe (Dkhw Duw’Absh), who are still present among us and leading much of the important cultural and societal work in the region.
+Based in the city currently known as Seattle, we acknowledge that we are located on the ancestral lands and territories of the Coast Salish people, including the Duwamish Tribe (Dkhw Duw’Absh), who are still present among us and leading much of the important cultural and social work in the region.

 In recognition of the role of the arts as a vehicle for social change, we are committed to undoing systems of oppression in our work and lives.
 We are working every day to learn and dismantle racist, sexist, and inequitable systems in our lives and organization.